ratneshjain40/ratneshjain40/README.md

 ## About Me!

-I am a Backend developer, currently pursuing my bachelor's degree in coumputer science at [Symbiosis Institue of Technology](https://www.sitpune.edu.in/), Pune.
+I am a Backend developer, currently pursuing my bachelor's degree in computer science at [Symbiosis Institue of Technology](https://www.sitpune.edu.in/), Pune.

 <br>